-Bit Name Settings Description Notes 7 Program or erase controller 0 = Busy 1 = Ready Status bit: Indicates whether a PROGRAM, ERASE, WRITE STATUS REGISTER or WRITE NONVOLATILE CONFIGURATION REGISTER command cycle is in progress.
-6 Erase suspend 0 = Not in effect 1 = In effect Status bit: Indicates whether an ERASE operation has been or is going to be suspended.
-3 5 Erase 0 = Clear 1 = Failure or protection error 4 Program 0 = Clear 1 = Failure or protection error Error bit: Indicates whether a PROGRAM operation has succeeded or failed.
-Also indicates an attempt to program a 0 to a 1 when $V{PP} = V{PPH}$ and the data pattern is a multiple of 64 bits.
-3 V {PP} 0 = Enabled 1 = Disabled (Default) Error bit: Indicates an invalid voltage on V {PP} during a PROGRAM or ERASE operation.
-2 Program suspend 0 = Not in effect 1 = In effect Status bit: Indicates whether a PROGRAM operation has been or is going to be suspended.
-1 Protection 0 = Clear 1 = Failure or protection error Error bit: Indicates whether an ERASE or PROGRAM operation has attempted to modify the protected array sector, or whether a PROGRAM operation has attempted to access the locked OTP space.
-0 Reserved Reserved Reserved
+Bit Name Settings Description Notes 7 Program or erase controller 0 = Busy 1 = Ready Status bit: Indicates whether a PROGRAM, ERASE, WRITE STATUS REGISTER, or WRITE NONVOLATILE CONFIGURATION command cycle is in progress.
+2, 3 6 Erase suspend 0 = Not in effect 1 = In effect Status bit: Indicates whether an ERASE operation has been or is going to be suspended.
+3 5 Erase 0 = Clear 1 = Failure or protection error Error bit: Indicates whether an ERASE operation has succeeded or failed.
+4 Program 0 = Clear 1 = Failure or protection error Error bit: Indicates whether a PROGRAM operation has succeeded or failed.
+Moreover, indicates an attempt to program a 0 to a 1 when $V{PP} = V{PPH}$ and the data pattern is a multiple of 64 bits.
+4, 5 3 V PP 0 = Enabled 1 = Disabled (Default) Error bit: Indicates an invalid voltage on V PP during a PROGRAM or ERASE operation.
+4, 5 2 Program suspend 0 = Not in effect 1 = In effect Status bit: Indicates whether a PROGRAM operation has been or is going to be suspended.
+3 1 Protection 0 = Clear 1 = Failure or protection error Error bit: Indicates whether an ERASE or a PROGRAM operation has attempted to modify the protected array sector.
+Moreover, indicates whether a PROGRAM operation has attempted to access the locked OTP space.
+4, 5 0 Reserved Reserved Reserved